William Harvey: Harvey's later years, death and burial

-"went to speak and found that he had the dead palsy in his tongue; then he saw what was to become of him.
+went to speak and found that he had the dead palsy in his tongue; then he saw what was to become of him.
 He knew there were then no hopes of his recovery, so presently he sends for his young nephews to come up to him.
-He then made signs (for seized with the dead palsy in his tongue he could not speak) to let him blood his tongue, which did him little or no good, and so ended his days, dying in the evening of the day on which he was stricken, the palsy giving him an easy passport."
+He then made signs (for seized with the dead palsy in his tongue he could not speak) to let him blood his tongue, which did him little or no good, and so ended his days, dying in the evening of the day on which he was stricken, the palsy giving him an easy passport.

 His will distributed his material goods and wealth throughout his extended family and also left a substantial amount of money to the Royal College of Physicians.
+Harvey bequeathed coffee worth £56 to them dictating that they should meet monthly and commemorate his death with coffee.

 Harvey was buried in St. Andrew's Church in Hempstead in northern Essex.
 The funeral procession started on 26 June 1657, leading Harvey to be placed in the 'Harvey Chapel' built by Eliab.
 The conditions of Harvey's burial are also known: "Harvey was laid in the chapel between the bodies of his two nieces, and like them he was lapt in lead, coffin less".
 On St. Luke's Day, 18 October 1883, Harvey's remains were reinterred, the leaden case carried from the vault by eight Fellows of the College of Physicians, and deposited in a sarcophagus containing his works and an inscription: